MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainerType.md

 You must be a SharePoint Embedded administrator to run the cmdlet.

-For permissions and the most current information about Windows PowerShell for SharePoint Embedded Containers, see the online documentation at [Intro to SharePoint Embedded Containers Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell).
+For permissions and the most current information about Windows PowerShell for SharePoint Embedded Containers, see the documentation at [Intro to SharePoint Embedded Containers Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell).

 ## EXAMPLES